Wage Elasticity of Labor Demand Measure

 Jump to search

-A Wage Elasticity of Labor Demand Measure is a price elasticity of demand measure that applies to labor demand changes with respect to labor wage changes.
+A Wage Elasticity of Labor Demand Measure is a demand elasticity measure that can be used to create labor market analysises (that support employment policy decision tasks).

 - Context: